Berryessa Union School District

 The Berryessa Union School District is a school district based in the Berryessa district of San Jose, California.
-It operates thirteen elementary schools (K-5) and three middle schools (6-8).
+It operates ten elementary schools (K-5) and three middle schools (6-8).
 The district's superintendent is Dr. Roxane Fuentes.
 The Berryessa schools have tended to improve over the last decade, with the top performer, Northwood Elementary School, having an API (Academic Performance Index) of 903 (out of 1000) as of fall 2008.
 In 2011, Vinci Park Elementary School had the largest API increase in district history, having a 48-point increase.
 Graduates from the middle schools (Morrill, Sierramont and Piedmont) normally attend Piedmont Hills High School or Independence High School.
 Notable students include Jerry Yang, who is the co-founder and former CEO of Yahoo!, who went to Sierramont.
+He also attended Ruskin Elementary School prior to Sierramont and later attended at Piedmont Hills High School.
 At Sierramont Middle School, Piedmont Middle School, and Morrill Middle School, there is also a Berryessa Chinese School.
 The district also has an American football team called the Berryessa Cougars.
+On December 18, 2024, the Berryessa Union School District Board of Trustees 4-1 decided to close Cherrywood, Toyon and Laneview for the 25-26 school year following budget deficits and declining enrollment.